 \section{Results}

-We here show the calculated results by the microscopic nuclear structure and reaction models.
+The calculation results obtained using the microscopic nuclear structure and reaction models are described in this section.
 First, the results of the microscopic cluster model are introduced.
-By changing the strength of the spin-orbit interaction, we obtain various changes for inner structures and various physical quantities, such as energies, radii, and expectation values of $< \bm{L} \cdot \bm{S}>$ and $< \bm{S}^2 >$, of the 0$^+_1$, 2$^+_1$, and 2$^+_2$ states.
-With results, we discuss the degree of the development of the dineutron correlation in $^{10}$Be.
-Next, the effect of the development of the dineutron correlation will be shown on the elastic and inelastic cross sections.
+By changing the strength of the spin-orbit interaction, various changes were indued in the inner structures and physical quantities such as energies, radii, and expectation values of $< \bm{L} \cdot \bm{S}>$ and $< \bm{S}^2 >$ of the 0$^+_1$, 2$^+_1$, and 2$^+_2$ states.
+Using these results, we discuss the degree of the development of the dineutron correlation in $^{10}$Be.
+Next, the effect of the development of the dineutron correlation on the elastic and inelastic cross sections is described.